 Iggy appears in an unused level map, but only his idle animation is implemented despite having a full enemy animation set internally, and the game behaves as if a boss is defeated as soon as he is spawned.

 Sprites for Goonie, the large bird enemy from Yoshi's Island.
-The skeletal variant makes a cameo in the ground tiles for the fifth world's boss minigame, but not as an enemy.
+The skeletal variant makes a cameo in the ground tiles for the World 5's boss minigame, but not as an enemy.
 The graphics are straight from Super Mario Advance 3, with the palette darkened to resemble the colors used in the original game.

 Early Goomba Variants

 There exist two unused Goomba variants from early in development, with colors and actions representing two different Vibes.
 There are only two types of Goombas in the final game: Mad and Sad.